Claudia Hafner, watercolorist

 My love of nature inspires much of my work.
 Collectors and followers enjoy my birds, sea turtles, and farm animals.
 Living in South Florida influences, but does not limit, my choice of subject.

-I am a member of the Gold Coast Watercolor Society (GCWS), National League of Pen Women, and the Delray Artist League and participate on committees with each.
+I am a member of the Gold Coast Watercolor Society (GCWS), National League of Pen Women, and the Delray Artist League and participate on committees.

 I exhibit locally both in indoor exhibitions and outdoor art festivals.